 You eventually emerge at a hall and ticket office set up on the north side of Plaça del Rei.
 To your right is the Saló del Tinell , the banqueting hall of the royal palace and a fine example of Catalan Gothic (built 1359–70).
 Its broad arches and bare walls give a sense of solemnity that would have made an appropriate setting for Fernando and Isabel to hear Columbus’ first reports of the New World.
 The hall is sometimes used for temporary exhibitions, which may cost extra and mean that your peaceful contemplation of its architectural majesty is somewhat obstructed.

 As you leave the saló you come to the 14th-century Capella Reial de Santa Àgata , the palace chapel.
 Outside, a spindly bell tower rises from the northeast side of Plaça del Rei.
 Inside, all is bare except for the 15th-century altarpiece and the magnificent techumbre (decorated timber ceiling).
 The altarpiece is considered to be one of Jaume Huguet’s finest surviving works.

 Head down the fan-shaped stairs into Plaça del Rei and look up to observe the Mirador del Rei Martí (lookout tower of King Martin), built in 1555, long after the king’s death.
-It is part of the Arxiu de la Corona d’Aragón and so the magnificent views over the old city are now enjoyed only by a privileged few.
+It is part of the Arxiu de la Corona d’Aragón; the magnificent views over the old city are now enjoyed only by a privileged few.